jdrumgoole/quick-start-python-and-mongodb/ep002-PyMongo-Create.md

 explicitly in these early examples.

 Now we want to work with the Python driver.
-These examples are using Python 3.6.5 but everything should work with versions as old as 2.7 without problems.
+These examples are using Python 3.6.5 but everything should work with versions as old as Python 2.7 without problems.

 Unlike SQL databases, collections in MongoDB spring to life automatically as we name them.
 Let's look at how create create a client proxy, a database and a collection.